 Dive Courses in Thailand with Projects Abroad

 One of the first things that you will be doing is learning how to scuba dive.
 We will train you up to PADI Open Water standards, helping you to learn the fundamental theoretical and practical aspects of diving.
 As a PADI certified diver you can participate fully in the underwater conservation work.
 Volunteers with an existing dive certification equivalent to the PADI Open Water qualification receive the PADI Advanced course.
-Volunteers joining us for at least 4 weeks from July 1st 2015 will also receive the Projects Abroad Survey Diver certification card.
+Volunteers joining us for at least 4 weeks will also receive the Projects Abroad Survey Diver certification card.
 This is a PADI authorized specialty course which includes full training in underwater survey and research techniques.